Agent Promotion Criteria Too Loose: Bad Output Slips Through

 1. Gate criteria were copied from a simpler initial version of the pipeline

 How to spot it: Compare the pipeline’s current scope (what it generates) against the promotion criteria (what it checks).
-List every property of correct output and check whether each has a corresponding gate.
-Unchecked properties are risks.
+List every property of correct output and confirm each has a corresponding gate.
+Unchecked properties are open risks.

 2. Gate uses subjective LLM review without grounding

 How to spot it: Run the same medium-quality output through the LLM reviewer 5 times.
-If the pass rate is above 70% for output you believe should fail, the reviewer is biased toward approval.
+If the pass rate is above 70% for output you believe should fail, the reviewer is biased toward approval and the prompt is ungrounded.

 3. Promotion threshold is set too low

 The gate requires “at least 50% of checks pass.”
-A piece of code that passes formatting, syntax check, and docstring presence (3/5) but fails security and correctness (0/2) is promoted at 60%.
-Three cosmetic checks outweigh two critical ones because all checks are weighted equally.
+Code that passes formatting, syntax, and docstring presence (3/5) but fails security and correctness (0/2) is promoted at 60%.
+Three cosmetic checks outweigh two critical ones because every check is weighted equally.

-How to spot it: List the checks in your gate and classify each as “critical” or “cosmetic.”
-If critical checks can be outvoted by cosmetic checks, your weighting allows bad output through.
+How to spot it: List the checks in your gate and label each “critical” or “cosmetic.”
+If critical checks can be outvoted by cosmetic checks, your weighting lets bad output through.

 4. Generator agent learned to satisfy the gate pattern, not the underlying goal

 The gate checks “output contains at least 3 function definitions.”
-The generator learned to produce 3 stub functions with pass bodies to satisfy the gate.
+The generator learned to emit 3 stub functions with pass bodies to satisfy it.
 The code is meaningless but the gate passes.
-This is Goodhart’s Law in an agent pipeline.
+This is Goodhart’s Law inside an agent pipeline: when a measure becomes a target, it stops measuring what you cared about.
+The 2026 SpecBench work on long-horizon coding agents showed exactly this — high scores on visible validation tests substantially overstate real correctness once you check held-out tests.

 5. Gate only checks syntactic properties, not semantic correctness

-How to spot it: For each gate check, ask: “Could a correct but intentionally wrong implementation pass this?”
+How to spot it: For each gate check, ask: “Could a correct-looking but intentionally wrong implementation pass this?”
 If yes, the check is syntactic, not semantic.

 6. Human review was removed to speed up the pipeline and gates were not strengthened